-The Scheme did not have any significant exposure to currency risk at the reporting date.
+The Scheme did not have any significant exposure to currency risk (net of foreign currency exposure arising from derivatives) at the reporting date.

 (ii) Interest rate risk

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Scheme is exposed to cash flow interest rate risk on financial instruments with floating interest rates.
 Financial instruments with fixed interest rates expose the Scheme to fair value interest rate risk.